zowe/docs-site/docs/user-guide/initialize-vsam-dataset.md

 - `zowe.components.caching-service.storage.vsam.name` variable

    This is the data set name that the `ZWECSVSM` JCL will create.
 This is used to replace all occurrences of `#dsname` in the `ZWECSVSM` data set.

+   Note: The `ZWECSVSM` JCL defines the key length and record length of the VSAM instance.
+If the key length and record length of this JCL is changed, `zowe.environments.CACHING_STORAGE_VSAM_KEYLENGTH` and `zowe.environments.CACHING_STORAGE_VSAM_RECORDLENGTH` must be set to the new values.

 - `zowe.components.caching-service.storage.mode` variable